ncbdrck/common-sensors/README.md

 This is forked and modified from the https://github.com/dairal/common-sensors

+New additions:
+- Zed 2 sensor

 # common-sensors

 ________________________________
-**Note:** This is a reupload of the common-sensors repo that was previously found at https://github.com/JenniferBuehler/common-sensors but seems to be removed now.
+**Note:** This is a reup of the common-sensors repo that was previously found at https://github.com/JenniferBuehler/common-sensors but seems to be removed now.
 The Dockerfile from the original repo is not contained.
 ________________________________

 A collection of commonly used sensors: urdf files and a few tools